 If you are looking to buy a home you need to be aware that the current market conditions are very competitive – Multiple offers on a property are very common right now!
 Here are some tips to help you get your offer accepted.
 Time is always of the essence and good communication is key!

 1.)
 If you are going to finance, make sure you have a pre-approval letter from your lender to accompany your offer.

 2.)
-Having a good agent with knowledge of the current market conditions and negotiation experience is invaluable.
+Having a good agent with knowledge of the local market and proven negotiation experience is invaluable.

 3.)
 Be prepared to act fast when you find the home you really like.
 Make your first offer your best offer, assuming you are potentially up against other offers, or you might miss out otherwise.
 Time is of the essence, even while an offer is being negotiated, another offer could come in and cut in.
 A seller can accept any offer he/she chooses.
 The highest price offer may not necessarily be the best offer for the seller and the seller’s current position.
 Once buyer and seller are in full agreement in writing, an offer is considered “accepted”.

 4.)
-If you start your home search prepared and with an open mind, you’ll be a step ahead, especially during “hot” market conditions, when properties are selling very quickly.
+If you start your home search prepared and with an open mind, you’ll already be one step ahead, especially during “HOT” market conditions, when properties are selling very quickly.
 Keep in mind, there are a lot of things about a house that can be easily changed such as paint, appliances, counter tops and flooring.